"I wonder why Japanese people keep moving their mouths when they're through talking."

-- The old 1978 English dub of the first Lupin III movie also has a lot of lip-syncing issues, likely due to how rushed the production likely was.
+- The old 1978 English dub of The Mystery of Mamo has a lot of lip-syncing issues, likely due to how rushed the production likely was.

 - Dingo Pictures animations are infamous for having horrible lip sync.
 However, this trope is taken to the extreme by even original language having bad lip sync, let alone dubs.

 - An American Tail, again, the Hungarian dub.
 The dub 's creators really did have a horrible sense of timing.
 You could hear the actors just getting ready to speak when the characters have already mouthed full sentences.
 The sound effects are also nearly fully muted out.

 - Strangely completely averted by the dub of its sequel, done by the same cast.

 - Samson and Sally, originally a Danish film, blundered into this in several scenes of the English dub.

 - The English dubs of Joseph Lai's animated films: Ali Baba & the Gold Raiders, Beauty and Warrior, and Space Thunder Kids.
 There are times when the voices don't even bother to sync with the mouths.